iqbal-lab-org/ivcfmerge/README.md

 ## Purpose

-We provides a utility to merge a large number of VCF files (too many to open at once) incrementally, that only use as much memory as each line in one of the input files takes (so the fewer samples you have in each of the input files, the less memory you need).
+We provides a utility to merge a large number of VCF files (possibly too many to open at once) incrementally, that only use as much memory as each line in one of the input files takes (so the fewer samples you have in each of the input files, the less memory you need).

 ## Usage

 ### In Python

+#### If the number of input files is small (can be opened all at once)

 ```python
 from contextlib import ExitStack